Estimating Conditional Mutual Information for Dynamic Feature Selection: Experiments

 In terms of baselines, we compare DIME to both static and dynamic feature selection methods.
-As a static baseline, we compare to a supervised Concrete Autoencoder (\textit{CAE}) \citep{balin2019concrete}, which outperformed several dynamic methods in recent work \citep{covert2023learning}.
+As a strong static baseline, we compare to a supervised Concrete Autoencoder (\textit{CAE}) \citep{balin2019concrete}, which outperformed several dynamic methods in recent work \citep{covert2023learning}. \revisioniclr{We also compare to two more static baselines that statistically estimate the CMI for feature selection, \textit{mRMR} \citep{peng2005feature} and \textit{CMICOT} \citep{shishkin2016efficient}}.
 For dynamic baselines, we consider multiple approaches: first, we compare to the recent discriminative methods that directly predict the CMI's argmax \citep{chattopadhyay2023variational, covert2023learning}, which we refer to as \textit{Argmax Direct}.
 Next, we consider \textit{EDDI} \citep{ma2019eddi}, a generative approach that uses a partial variational autoencoder (PVAE) to sample unknown features.
-Because EDDI does not scale as well beyond tabular datasets, we compare to probabilistic hard attention (\textit{Hard Attention}) \citep{rangrej2021probabilistic}, a method that adapts EDDI to work with image data. \revision{Finally, we also compare the tabular datasets to two RL approaches: classification with costly features (\textit{CwCF}) \citep{janisch2020classification} and opportunistic learning (\textit{OL}) \citep{kachuee2018opportunistic}, which both design rewards based on features' predictive utility. \Cref{app:baselines} provides more information about the baseline methods. }
+Because EDDI does not scale as well beyond tabular datasets, we compare to probabilistic hard attention (\textit{Hard Attention}) \citep{rangrej2021probabilistic}, a method that adapts EDDI to work with image data. \revision{Finally, we also compare the tabular datasets to two RL approaches: classification with costly features (\textit{CwCF}) \citep{janisch2020classification} and opportunistic learning (\textit{OL}) \citep{kachuee2018opportunistic}, which both design rewards based on features' predictive utility. } \Cref{app:baselines} provides more information about the baseline methods.